OnyxNox/AzureDevOpsGantt/ReadMe.md

 - [ ] Generate Gantt diagram based on feature start time, effort estimates and number of resources.
 - [ ] Update authentication to something more modern and move away from person access tokens.
+- [ ] Allow user to have multiple contexts.
 - [ ] Both versions feature complete.

 ## Usage